jstachio/kiwi/readme.md

 ## Kiwi's advantages:

 * **Zero opinions** - it does not assume you want to load `app.properties` first.
-You define whats resources and order.
+You define what resources and order.
 * Zero dependencies
 * Zero reflection
 * Zero auto loading - you pick that